DevOps-and-Cloud-based-Software/assignment-1/README.md

 The response body should be: "do some magic!"
 In Pycharm if you open the 'default_controller.py' file, you'll see that the method 'add_student' returns the string "do some magic!".

+---

+ **NOTE**

+ If you make any changes to the code you'll need to restart the flask server.

+---

 ## Create Git Repository and Commit the Code
 Create a private git repository.